disk91/WioLoRaWANFieldTester/doc/ObtainCredsFromHelium.md

 # Obtain your device credential from [Helium console](https://console.helium.com)

 You have previously created a device in the helium console.
 Now we need to setup the device with the created credentials.
-These credentials will be used in the next step and transfered to the device.
+These credentials will be used in the next step and transferred to the device.

-## Acces the device credentials (Quick install)
+## Access the device credentials (Quick install)

 From the [console dashboard](https://console.helium.com), access the device page and search for your device.
 Click on its name to get the details.